Clarity In The Fog – Virginia Marijuana Law

 Virginia has joined a growing number of states that have legalized the possession of small amounts of Marijuana.
-Once considered a bastion of hardline anti-drug law enforcement policies, the Commonwealth initially decriminalized the simple possession of Marijuana in 2020 allowing for a punishment in the form of a civil fine of $25.00.
+Once considered a bastion of hardline anti-drug law enforcement policies, the Commonwealth initially decriminalized the simple possession of Marijuana in 2020 allowing for punishment in the form of a civil fine of $25.00.

-There remain issues that have yet to be fully addressed, two of which being –

-First, although Virginia has decriminalized simple possession of marijuana, “marihuana” remains a Scheduled Controlled Substance under Federal law.
+There remain issues that have yet to be fully addressed For example, although Virginia has decriminalized simple possession of marijuana, “marihuana” remains a Scheduled Controlled Substance under Federal law.
 This dichotomy was addressed in the realm of medical marijuana.

 Medical Marijuana Law

 We recognize that the current legal landscape of medical marijuana law may, at best, be described as a hazy thicket.
-Marijuana is illegal at the Federal level and has been deemed under Federal law to have no medicinal purposes, but Massachusetts, as well as the majority of States, have legalized medical marijuana and created regulatory schemes for its administration and usage.
+Marijuana is illegal at the federal level and has been deemed under federal law to have no medicinal purposes, but Massachusetts, as well as the majority of states, have legalized medical marijuana and created regulatory schemes for its administration and usage.

-Complicating and confusing matters further, Congress has placed budgetary restrictions on the ability of the United States Department of Justice to prosecute individuals for marijuana usage in compliance with a State medical marijuana scheme, and the Department of Justice has issued, revised, and revoked memoranda explaining its marijuana enforcement practices and priorities, leaving in place no clear guidance.
-Daniel Wright’s Case, 486 Mass.
-98 (2020).
-Thus, although the dichotomy of medical marijuana use between state and federal level law enforcement may be in a state of détente, it is less clear how recreational use of marijuana in Virginia will be judged against existing Federal standards.
+Complicating and confusing matters further, Congress has placed budgetary restrictions on the ability of the United States Department of Justice to prosecute individuals for marijuana usage in compliance with a state medical marijuana scheme, and the Department of Justice has issued, revised, and revoked memoranda explaining its marijuana enforcement practices and priorities, leaving in place no clear guidance.
+(Daniel Wright’s Case, 486 Mass.
+98 (2020)).
+Thus, although the dichotomy of medical marijuana use between state and federal level law enforcement may be in a state of détente, it is less clear how the recreational use of marijuana in Virginia will be judged against existing federal standards.

-Driving Under the Influence of Drugs (DUID)
+Driving Under The Influence Of Drugs (DUID)